bartmichu/urbstat/README.md

 - Get void clients, that is clients not seen for a long time (as configured in urbstat)
 - Get online, offline, active clients
-- Get current, last, paused activities
+- Get current, last (finished), paused activities

 On the roadmap: